Islamic Emirate of Afghanistan (1996–2001): Economy

 The Kabul money markets responded positively during the first weeks of the Taliban occupation.
 But the Afghani soon fell in value.
-They imposed a 50% tax on any company operating in the country, and those who failed to pay were attacked.
+The Taliban imposed a 50% tax on any company operating in the country, and those who failed to pay were attacked.
 They also imposed a 6% import tax on anything brought into the country, and by 1998 had control of the major airports and border crossings which allowed them to establish a monopoly on all trade.
 By 2001, the per-capita income of the 25 million population was under $200, and the country was close to total economic collapse.
 As of 2007, the economy had begun to recover, with estimated foreign reserves of three billion dollars and a 13% increase in economic growth.

 Under the Transit treaty between Afghanistan and Pakistan a massive network for smuggling developed.
 It had an estimated turnover of 2.5 billion dollars with the Taliban receiving between $100 and $130 million per year.
 These operations along with the trade from the Golden Crescent financed the war in Afghanistan and also had the side effect of destroying start up industries in Pakistan.
 Ahmed Rashid also explained that the Afghan Transit Trade agreed on by Pakistan was "the largest official source of revenue for the Taliban."

-Between 1996 and 1999 Mullah Omar reversed his opinions on the drug trade, apparently as it only harmed kafirs.
+Between 1996 and 1999, Mullah Omar reversed his opinions on the drug trade, apparently as it only harmed kafirs.
 The Taliban controlled 96% of Afghanistan's poppy fields and made opium its largest source of taxation.
 Taxes on opium exports became one of the mainstays of Taliban income and their war economy.
 According to Rashid, "drug money funded the weapons, ammunition and fuel for the war."
 In The New York Times, the Finance Minister of the United Front, Wahidullah Sabawoon, declared the Taliban had no annual budget but that they "appeared to spend US$300 million a year, nearly all of it on war."
 He added that the Taliban had come to increasingly rely on three sources of money: "poppy, the Pakistanis and bin Laden."

-In an economic sense, it seems, however, he had little choice, as due to the war of attrition continued with the Northern Alliance the income from continued opium production was all that prevented the country from starvation.
+In an economic sense, it seems, however, he had little choice, as due to the war of attrition continuing with the Northern Alliance, the income from continued opium production was all that prevented the country from starvation.